NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Off-Gassing Test

 Off-gassing on the Polysleep Aura mattress is strong initially out of the box.
-The odor lasted for 4 days before dissipating, which is about what the average length of time is among all mattresses tested to date.
+The odor lasted for 4 days before dissipating, which is a little better than what the average length of time is among all mattresses tested to date.

 Initial Smell Strength